 There are different types of leukemia in children.
 Most leukemias in children are

 acute.
-This means they tend to grow quickly.
-The most common types of leukemia in
+The word "acute" means they tend to grow quickly.
+The most common types of

 Acute lymphocytic (or lymphoblastic) leukemia (ALL).
-This is the most common type of leukemia in children.
-About 3 out of 4 kids with leukemia
+This type is the most common in children.
+About 3 out of 4 kids with leukemia have

 Acute myelogenous (or myeloid, myelocytic, non-lymphocytic) leukemia (AML).
 Most of the remaining cases of leukemia in children are AML.

 Rare leukemias that are sometimes diagnosed in children include: